 Here are five common tactics scammers use to target utility customers:

-1. Calling to threaten power disconnection within an hour
+1. Calling to threaten immediate power disconnection

 Scammers will often threaten to turn off your power unless payment is made — generally in an hour.
 Often, the caller ID will even say they’re calling from SRP.
 This is a utility scam; do not pay or give out your personal information!

-You can see your latest account information in My Account or the SRP Power app, and you can always call us directly to confirm.
+You can see your latest account information in SRP My Account™ or the SRP Power app™, and you can always call us directly to confirm.
 Before your power is disconnected, SRP will always send you one or more notices by mail or email.

 2. Demanding immediate payment